A-Wonderfull-Galaxy/Work-Day-Scheduler/README.md

 # Work Day Scheduler Starter Code
 This software allows you to plan out the day in a scheduler.
 When the box is in green, you can add a task.
-When the box is red you cannot add a task. when the box is gray you too early or late.
+When the box is red, thats the current time and you cannot add a task. when the box is gray you are too late.

 # What you need?